Skip to content

 100. Details/number of hotspots/fires within surrounding landscape/smallholders?

-4 - The company reports that in 2022 there were four fires in scheme smallholder areas and one in other suppliers' operations.
+5 - The company reports that in 2022 there were five fires in the supplier areas.

 • P